fdifrison/spring-webflux-intro/README.md

 # SpringWebFlux

-Intro to SpringFlux
+Intro to SpringWebFlux in microservices architecture

-* webflux-101: mock project to introduce the Webflux Framework

 * product-service: reactive service connected to mongo-db
 * user-service: reactive service using R2DBC drivers with postgresql
 * order-service: reactive service with blocking JPA db
+    * Order service place the order calling both product and user service, hence it contains the most complex pipeline, mixing reactive and blocking operations